usc-isi-i2/datamart/README.md

 There is a test example in `test` dir

-`tmp` contains two sample json files I got from zhihao, the student who works on NOAA.
+`tmp` contains one sample json files I got from zhihao, the student who works on NOAA.

 `test.py` is script running the whole workflow.